chelahmy/harubi/docs/create.md

 ***$fields***

 The name-value pair fields of the new record.
-Every record has the 'id' field which does not have to be specified during record creation.
-The 'id' field will be set with a unique serial number.
+Every record has the `id` field which does not have to be specified during record creation.
+The `id` field will be set with a unique serial number.

 ## Return Values